cglorious/warriors/NOTES.md

 - A command line interface coaching simulation to create a Warriors starting line-up

-User types warriors

 User greeted as a coach
-- create a starting line-up with 5 players
-- Center, Power Forward, Small Forward, Point Guard, Shooting Guard (3 forwards, two guards)

-*Show roster
-- by position
-  > position roster
+- show roster in a numbered list
-- search by name
+- search by number 1 - 13
-  > choose by name
-- all

-Shows bio
+- show bio
+- ask to see another player's bio or exit

 Data: https://www.nba.com/warriors/roster
-- Bio: position, jersey_number, bio_url, Height, Weight, Country, Last Attended, Age, Birthdate, Draft, Experience
+- Bio: name, position, jersey_number, bio_url
+- More: Height, Weight, Country, Last Attended, Age, Birthdate, Draft, Experience

-User adds player, returns to *
-- Add up to 5 players to line up

 Classes:
 - Player
 - CLI
+- Scraper

 Note:
 - use repl.it to test

-What is a player?
+What is a Player?

-Name
+- Name
-position
+- position
-jersey_number
+- jersey_number
-bio_url
+- bio_url

-OPEN:
-cd warriors
-code .
-./bin/warriors